-In 2025, John James voted for Trump's "One Big Beautiful Bill" that was estimated to kick 17 million Americans off their health insurance, including nearly 12 million Americans who rely on Medicaid.
+In 2025, John James voted for Trump's "One Big Beautiful Bill," which was estimated to kick 17 million Americans off their health insurance, including nearly 12 million Americans who rely on Medicaid.
 More than 424,000 Michiganders could lose their health insurance and hundreds of rural hospitals could close, including at least three hospitals in Michigan as a result of John James’ vote.

-John James called the Affordable Care Act a “monstrosity that hurts businesses and hurts the middle class.”
+John James opposed the Affordable Care Act and called the health care law a “monstrosity that hurts businesses and hurts the middle class.”
 More than 531,000 Michiganders were enrolled in Affordable Care Act Marketplace health insurance plans.
 By 2034, 237,708 Medicaid recipients in Michigan were expected to lose their coverage due to John James’ support for Trump’s tax bill.

 July 2025: John JamesVoted For The Senate FY 2025 Budget Reconciliation Bill, The “One Big Beautiful Bill,” Which Extended $4 Trillion In Expiring Tax Cuts, Added New Tax Breaks, Appropriated $448 Billion In Defense, Border, And Immigration Enforcement Funding, Increased The SALT Deduction To $40,000, And Cut Medicaid And Other Social Programs To Offset The Costs.
 In July 2025, John James voted for, according to Congressional Quarterly, the “motion to concur in the Senate amendment to the bill that would permanently extend nearly $4 trillion in expiring individual and business tax cuts, create several new tax breaks and fund border and immigration enforcement and air traffic control upgrades.
 It would cut Medicaid and other safety net programs to partly offset the cost.
 Among other provisions, it would raise the statutory debt ceiling by $5 trillion and appropriate more than $448 billion in mandatory funding for Trump administration priorities and other needs, including $153 billion for defense, $89 billion for immigration enforcement, and $89.5 billion for border control and security.
 It also would increase the state and local tax deduction cap to $40,000 annually for five years for households making up to $500,000 a year until 2030, when it would permanently revert to $10,000.”
 The House passed the bill by a vote of 218 to 214.
 The bill was ultimately signed into law.
 [House Vote 190, 7/3/25; Congressional Quarterly, 7/3/25; Congressional Actions, H.R.
 1]